 Where someone is in breach of the requirements of an Enforcement Notice, Breach of Condition Notice, or a Stop Notice, they are guilty of an offence and we can initiate prosecution proceedings.
-It may also be necessary to prosecute for offences such as advert, tree, conservation area, and listed building breaches, as well as non-compliance with Planning Contravention Notices, Section 330 notices, and so on (see Annex 2 for a full list of enforcement actions).
+Offences also arise for matters such as illegally displayed advertisements, unauthorised works to protected trees, and unauthorised works to listed buildings and such matters may be subject to prosecution proceedings.
+Failure to respond to Planning Contravention Notices and Section 330 notices are also offences that may be prosecuted (see Annex 2 for a full list of enforcement actions).